Dapeng Jinchi Mingwang: Legends

-Legend holds that in primordial times the original Phoenix (Fenghuang), the leader of flying beings, gave birth to the peacock Mahamayuri and to the eagle named the Golden Winged Great Peng.
-The peacock once consumed the Buddha who managed to escape by cutting through her stomach.
-The Buddha intended to kill the peacock but the deities told him to stop.
-The Buddha then promoted the peacock to be his godmother, which made the eagle his uncle, and gave the eagle a high position in heaven.
+Legend holds that in primordial times, the original Phoenix (Fenghuang), the leader of flying beings, gave birth to the peacock Mahamayuri and to the eagle named the Golden-Winged Great Peng.
+The peacock once consumed the Buddha, who managed to escape by cutting through her stomach.
+At that time, the peacock preyed on humans, and the Buddha intended to kill it.
+However, the deities intervened and urged him to stop.
+In exchange for a promise to renounce its habit of preying on humans, the Buddha elevated the peacock to the status of his godmother, while the eagle became his uncle and was granted a high position in heaven.